Alberta Exotic Plants Wiki

 Growing Native Plants in Alberta – Guidance for communities, schools, homeowners, as well as reclamation and restoration resources click on our link here or access the source list above.

 Throughout the year, ANPC supports Plant Study Groups in four locations in the province.
-These meetings resumed in October of 2016.
+These meetings will resume in October of 2017.
 We have a new group in Peace River!
 See the Plant Study Group page here.

 JUST RELEASED AND IS AVAILABLE FOR DOWNLOAD OR PURCHASE!